fordje-ai/fordje-docs/backend/README.md

 You can also write your own tests in the `tests` directory.
 The test follow by the official support [FastAPI testing guide](https://fastapi.tiangolo.com/tutorial/testing/), [pytest](https://docs.pytest.org/en/stable/), [anyio](https://anyio.readthedocs.io/en/stable/) for async testing application.

-## Deployment

-This application can be deployed on any PaaS such as [Heroku](https://heroku.com) or [Okteto](https://okteto) and any other cloud service provider.

-## Contributing ?

-Fork the repo, make changes and send a PR.
-We'll review it together!

-## License

-This project is licensed under the terms of MIT license.